Azenga/OnlineVotingSystem/README.md

 ## Show your support

-Give a ⭐️ if this project helped you!
+Give a ⭐️ if this project helped you learn something!

 ***